Ale-JRD/Trads/content/post/index-T1.md

 Then, Gio Shadowblade spoke to me.

-「You can manipulate magic power, can’t you?」
+“You can manipulate magic power, can’t you?”

-「Umu.」
+“Umu.”

 When I answered, Gio handed me two swords.

-「Take these.」
+“Take these.”

 Rather startled when the swords were almost thrust into my hands.
 I examined them.

-「Katanas huh…They seem quite old.」
+“Katanas huh…They seem quite old.”

-「They came from a Sealed Treasury in our Faraway Country.
+“They came from a Sealed Treasury in our Faraway Country.
 Apparently, they’re Ancient Magic Weapons.
-Just a little magic power makes them lighter and sharper.」
+Just a little magic power makes them lighter and sharper.”

-「You’re giving these to me?」
+“You’re giving these to me?”

-「I’ve got these.」
+“I’ve got these.”

 Gio motioned toward the two black sheathed swords strapped in a cross behind his waist.

-「I don’t need four swords.
-Besides, your sword looks kinda fragile.」
+“I don’t need four swords.
+Besides, your sword looks kinda fragile.”

-「This sword of mine is not without its merits.
+“This sword of mine is not without its merits.
 But I’ll accept your gift gratefully.”

 I drew the katana and tested its grip.